 Kari Lynn approached me about re-doing her outdated website.
-She was embarrassed by her site and rarely used it to market her business.
-I was tasked with giving her a site that was easy to use, attractive, and made it simple for people to book appointments online.
-Having an online booking system, which she did not have, would cut down on missed appointments, another ongoing problem we needed to solve.
+She admitted that the current site was a free one that she herself had put together.
+She knew her existing site wasn't professional enough and rarely used it to market her business.
+She mainly used it to refer potential customers to her service menu and pricing structure.
+We met and determined what the main goals of the site were the following: a site that is easy to navigate (many of her clients were older), attractive and modern, male it simple for people to book appointments online, and easy to find services and pricing.
+Additionally, having an online booking system, which she did not have on the old site, would cut down on missed appointments (and therefore missed revenue), another ongoing problem for her.

 For this project, I developed two personas: A primary, Megan, and a secondary I named Amy.
 Each has different needs and goals.
 Megan is a young, cost conscious Millennial who prefers booking online and views going to the spa as a treat since she can't do it often.
 Amy, on the other hand, is an older woman who is beginning to engage in anti-aging activities and sees the spa as a necessity.
 Her needs are different.
 She is not quite as trusting when it comes to technology.
 These two personas were borne out of the research done in the previous phase.
 View Megan's persona.
 View Amy's persona.

 Performing the task analysis allowed me to easily walk through the flow to identify the key screens necessary to understand how Kari's users would go through the main task of booking an appointment online.
 Some key things we strive to understand: How they arrived at the site (for example, entering from Facebook or Yelp), where they go as they move through the site, and finally the end of the process where they get the email confirmation.
 Understanding this flow is vital to the creation of the site and helps us set up the user flow.